ImageMagick/MagickCache/README.md

 ## Security

 MagickCache security is not crytographically strong.
 Instead it generates a unique hash for each resource ensuring the resource ID cannot be discovered.
 A resource is accessible to both the user of the cache and the cache owner provided they can present their respective passkeys.
-They are also accessible to anyone with sufficient privileges to access the MagickCache  disk path.
+They are also accessible to anyone with sufficient privileges to access the MagickCache path on disk.

+## API

+You have seen how to create, put, get, identify, delete, or expire content to and from the MagickCache with the <samp>magick-cache</samp> command-line utility.
+All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache).